zuozhenggh/learning-library/data-management-library/database/data-guard/19c-adg-fundamentals/dml-redirection/dml-redirection.md

 - Use Active Data Guard DML Redirection

 ### Prerequisites
-- An Oracle LiveLabs, Free Tier or Paid Oracle Cloud account
+- An Oracle LiveLabs or Paid Oracle Cloud account
-- Lab: Connect to the Database
+- Lab 3: Connect to the Database
-- Lab: Perform a switchover
+- Lab 4: Perform a switchover
-- Lab: Perform a failover
+- Lab 5: Perform a failover

 ## **STEP 1**: Create a common user